A Quick Note About CARE

 Comprehensive Training: Education, training, inclusion, and supervision are a top priority at CARE.
 All of these are qualities that are central to the development of competent and ethical mental health providers.
 So, as a clinical trainee you will get a lot of support and feedback throughout your practicum!

-Grand Rounds: Students are encouraged to attend monthly CARE hosted trainings to gain more in-depth learning on assorted topics, such as co-occurring concerns, psychiatry and other holistic interventions, practitioner resilience, providing culturally responsive care, etc.
+Grand Rounds: Students are encouraged to attend monthly CARE hosted trainings to gain more in-depth learning on assorted topics, such as co-occurring concerns, ethical decision-making, practitioner resilience, providing culturally responsive care, etc.